milosilic2704/ProjectPorfolio/Python_Portfolio/Black_Friday_Excel_data/README.md

 - **Flexible Analytics Framework**: Reusable functions enabling ongoing business analysis
 - **Strategic Insights**: Data-driven recommendations for location optimization and customer retention

-The project demonstrates expertise in **Python programming, Excel automation, financial modeling, and business intelligence** - essential skills for modern data-driven organizations.
+The project demonstrates solid knowledge in **Python programming, Excel automation, financial modeling, and business intelligence** - essential skills for modern data-driven organizations.
 The combination of technical execution and business insight delivery makes this a comprehensive example of data analysis in retail operations.

 Sally Snow now has both the complete dataset she needed and a powerful analytical framework for future sales performance analysis, positioning Maven Ski Shop for data-driven decision making in their competitive retail environment.